ksriram25/ASRA/draft-sriram-sidrops-asra-verification-00.md

 A compliant AS that has a valid ASRA record MUST also have a valid ASPA record.
 A valid ASRA record(s) for a signer (subject) AS that does not have a valid ASPA record MUST be ignored (considered unusable) for AS path verification purposes.

-There are three subcategories of ASRAs defined: ASRA1, ASRA2, and ASRA3 [I-D.geng-sidrops-asra-profile].
+There are three subcategories of ASRAs defined: ASRA1, ASRA2, and ASRA3 {{I-D.geng-sidrops-asra-profile}}.
 They are distinguished by a subcategory field by setting its value to 1, 2, or 3, respectively.
 ASRA1 and ASRA2 are used to register the lists of customers and lateral peers, respectively.
 Alternatively, if the subject AS does not wish to separately disclose customers and lateral peers, it MAY choose to register an ASRA3 to register the combined list of customers and lateral peers.